JoeZhao527/Segment-Turtle/README.md

 Each training and evaluation script will output following files in the output directory:

-`metrics.json`: Contains the losses and intermediate validation mIoU during training process
+`result.json`: which contains the carapace, flippers and head mIoU, and the average mIoU

 `model_best.pth`: which is the best checkpoint selected based on the validation performance.
 We used that to perform prediction and testing on test set